Legion of Honor Wedding - San Francisco City Hall

 Environmental Wedding Photography Factors

 San Francisco's famous Legion of Honor (officially named The Palace of the Legion of Honor) is unique among our San Francisco photo tour locations because it is partially covered.
 So this is where we take our couples when it is raining.
 Most of the poses you see on the pages below can still be done even in the rain.
 You can certainly not make that statement regarding her famous San Francisco "relatives".
 The other important factor is the shelter it provides.
 It can become a nice place to duck into when the wind is really blowing.
 High winds occur quite regularly in San Francisco given it's status as a coastal town.
 Lastly, it is a nice place to get relief from a really hot San Francisco day when some nice shade is in order.
-Believe it or not we do get hot days from time to time
+Believe it or not we do get hot days from time to time.
+This particular day was one of those rare San Francisco hot days so we welcomed our arrival here.

 Rachel and Travis took advantage of our San Francisco City Hall photo tour and we had a great time visiting some beautiful locations.
 We started at the Legion of Honor and obtained the shots above and below.
 We finished up at Ghirardelli square and also put the bride and groom on a Cable Car for some fantastic photos.
 City Hall is beautiful, but it is still great to get out and see some of the sites throughout San Francisco.

-One of the reasons we encourage our couples with time restrictions to visit the Legion of Honor is because it's possible to photograph two landmarks for the price of one.
+As mentioned above, one of the reasons we encourage our couples with time restrictions to visit the Legion of Honor is because it's possible to photograph two landmarks for the price of one.
 Below is a photo taken of Nick and Ashley with the Golden Gate Bridge in the background.
 Believe it or not, this photo location is walking distance from the San Francisco Legion of Honor!
 This is the 17th hole at Lincoln Park golf course and it can be a very nice place to get a few shots.
 Sometimes we have to wait a bit for golfers to finish up, but it is well worth it.
-The bridge is a bit far off in the distance, but still looks fantastic and romantic!
+The bridge is a bit far off in the distance if the day is hazy, but still looks fantastic and romantic!

 Michelle and Paul (below) were one of our favorite couples of the year!
 We always try to make our photo sessions fun and the 2 of them had the same idea!
 We went all over the city including the Legion of Honor.
 We finished up at Baker Beach in the heavy fog.
 We love couples that are really interested in their wedding photography and have high standards.
 We do everything we can to meet those standards!